jthelin/jthelin.github.io/index.md

 ## About me - [Jorgen Thelin][about-me]

-I work at [Microsoft Research][MSR] on distributed systems for big data and machine learning, focusing on next-generation cloud computing applications and systems infrastructure.
+I work at Microsoft on distributed systems for big data and machine learning, focusing on next-generation cloud computing applications and systems infrastructure.

 - [Twitter @JorgenThelin][Twitter]
 - My [GitHub] profile